Diversity at SAIC

 The School’s primary purpose is to cultivate a campus designed to encourage the discovery and development of significant ideas and images.
 The school is therefore committed to assembling a diverse community of faculty, students, and staff, and to nurturing and creating an environment in which those different perspectives and backgrounds can be heard, valued, and utilized.

-- If you have an idea about an initiative that will address diversity, inclusivity, and equity at SAIC within our spaces and our community
+- If you have ideas about an initiative that will address diversity, inclusivity, and equity at SAIC within our spaces and our community

-- If you have an idea about an event that addresses inclusivity, and community-building and learning
+- If you have an idea about ways to promote education and learning around diversity, equity, and inclusivity

 - If you’d like to learn about ways to get involved with identity-based groups on- or off-campus